 There are four main types of eviction notices:

-1. Ten Day Notice for Non-Payment of Rent
+1) 10 Day Eviction Notice for Non-Payment of Rent

 This is the most serious of the four types of evictions.
-You can issue a 10 day Notice of Non-payment of rent even if tenant is only a few dollars sort or one day late.
+You can issue a 10 Day Eviction Notice for Non-payment of Rent even if tenant is only a few dollars short or one day late.
 The tenant will have five days to pay the missing portion in order to cancel this type of eviction notice.
 If the tenant believes you have unfairly issued this notice, they have five days to apply for dispute resolution to prove they in fact paid the rent in time.
 If neither action is taken, tenant will have to vacate in 10 days.You can use the Residential Tenancy Branch’s “Direct Request” process to quickly obtain an Order of Possession without even participating in a dispute resolution hearing.

 If a tenant fails to pay you for utilities owed, you can issue this type of eviction notice too but only after you have given the tenant a 30 day written noticed demanding payment.